AmondiHwa/E-Comm_Sales/README.md

 # E-Comm_Sales
+A global analysis overview of c2c retail businesses.
+***

 # About
 The trajectory of this project was to analyze the data and identify any possible relationships.
 As well as constructing a predictive value in Total Products Sold for comparison and finding the root mean squared errors.